oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

-## Task 5: Add Robot Login Action using the Record option
+## Task 6: Add Robot Actions using the Record option

 Build the robot flow by adding actions using the recorder.